-You can purchase your tickets from the official website, but the tickets to visit the Borghese Gallery sell out very quickly on the official website due to the limited capacity (a maximum of 360 people are admitted at a time).
+You can purchase your tickets from the official website, but the tickets to visit the Borghese Gallery sell out very quickly, due to the limited capacity (a maximum of 360 people are admitted at a time for 2-hour visits).

-Don’t worry if the tickets are sold out on your desired date, there are many other websites that sell tickets.
-When the official office doesn’t have any more tickets for the day, agencies are likely to still have some.
-Use TourScanner’s search and compare the prices of all the websites to book entrance tickets, guided visits or combined visits of several attractions of Rome.
+Don’t worry if the tickets are sold out on your preferred date, there are many other websites that sell tickets.
+When the Borghese Gallery doesn’t have any more tickets for the day, another online ticket provider may still have some available.

 Visit the Colosseum & the Roman Forum

 Add a visit to the Colosseum to your itinerary.
 The Colosseum is the largest amphitheater in the world, and it was built during the Roman Empire.
-Inaugurated in 80 AD, it used to offer gladiator fights, executions and animal hunts were just some of the spectacles Romans would enjoy here.
+Inaugurated in 80 AD, gladiator fights, executions and animal hunts were just some of the spectacles Romans would enjoy here.

 Explore the Vatican Museums